Over 5,000 Americans die due to work-related injuries each year. In non-fatal cases, there are about 2.8 instances for every 100 workers.

 You’ll receive additional payments in these cases.
 If you’re brain-damaged, a paraplegic, or quadriplegic, you’ll receive benefits for life.

 Did you lose a loved one as a result of a work-related accident?
-Workers’ Comp benefits apply to surviving dependents for 500 weeks in these instances.
+Workers’ Compensation benefits apply to surviving dependents for 500 weeks in these instances.
 You’ll receive the same for total disability along with $12,000 for burial expenses.

 What It Doesn’t Cover

-SC Workers’ Comp laws won’t cover additional benefits if you experienced pain and suffering.
+SC Workers’ Compensation laws won’t cover additional benefits if you experienced pain and suffering.
 Your worker’s compensation insurance relates only to income protection laws.
 If you were injured, you’ll receive benefits based on your inability to work.

 If the pain you experienced prevents you from returning to work, you’ll receive weekly compensation.